jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 Possible degradation is just an estimated value to have a reference, measured on every charging session with enough kWh added according to the car efficiency and a monthly average based on the projected range.

+Possible degradation is just an estimated value to have a reference, measured on every charging session with enough kWh added according to the car efficiency and a monthly average based on the projected range.

 ![Battery Health](./screenshots/BatteryHealth.png)

 ### [Charging Costs Stats](./dashboards/ChargingCostsStats.json)